Serving Hampton Roads since 1856

 The Y has been a pioneering force in the United States for nearly 160 years.
 Numerous sports, such as basketball, volleyball and racquetball were invented at the Y, therefore impacting the way people defined healthy and fun activity.
 Other enjoyable, healthy activities that started at the Y include camping, physical fitness and swim lessons.
 Through Y programming, the USO, Boy Scouts of America and Camp Fire Girls were all founded, and YMCA volunteers provided support and services to millions of soldiers in many major wars, including the Civil War, World War I and World War II.

 Locally, the YMCA of South Hampton Roads got its start in March of 1885 with the first facility located in Portsmouth, Virginia.
 In 1885, the first YMCA in Norfolk opened.
 Over the next 20 years, pools, gymnasiums and fitness facilities brought forth new construction and additional programming.
-Opportunities for youth to build confidence, families to learn together, and adults to stay fit and healthy through activities such as basketball, bible study, baseball, track and football flourished.
+Opportunities for youth to build confidence, families to learn together and adults to stay fit and healthy through activities such as basketball, bible study, baseball, track and football flourished.

 Mt.
 Trashmore was then built in the 70's, followed by Greenbrier, Suffolk and Effingham in the late 80's.
 The 90's, when Indian River, Greenbrier North and Hilltop were formed, were dedicated to broadening the YMCA's mission and services.
 To meet the needs of the at-risk population, the YMCA developed the Community Services branch.
 The next few years the YMCA extended its boundaries to include serving the needs of the Eastern Shore, Outer Banks, Elizabeth City and Franklin communities.